-Bungie has confirmed that Destiny 2 is receiving a free upgrade on PS5.
+Bungie has confirmed that Destiny 2 is receiving a free upgrade on PS5 that will arrive with the Beyond Light expansion.
 Destiny 2 will run at 4K 60FPS on PS5.

 Shadowkeep is the latest Destiny 2 expansion, bringing players a terrifying new adventure against the Hive and sees the arrival of a mysterious, fear-inducing threat.

 DiRT 5 is being developed and published by Codemasters.
-It's set to release in October 2020 and will be compatible on PS4, PS5, Xbox One, and Xbox Series X. The Xbox Series X version offers a 4K 60FPS mode as well as a 120FPS mode but the modes available on PS5 are currently unknown.
+It's set to release in October 2020 and will be compatible with PS4, PS5, Xbox One, and Xbox Series X. The Xbox Series X version offers a 4K 60FPS mode as well as a 120FPS mode, but the modes available on PS5 are currently unknown.